Jesse Mercado

-Jesse Eugenio Mercado (born June 6, 1951) is the first bishop of Roman Catholic Diocese of Parañaque.
+Jesse Eugenio Mercado (born June 6, 1951) is a Filipino prelate who last served as the first bishop of Roman Catholic Diocese of Parañaque from 2002 to his resignation in 2026.

 Early life and education

-Mercado was born on June 6, 1951, in Caloocan.
+Mercado was born on June 6, 1951, in Santa Cruz, Manila, and grew up in Caloocan.
 He studied at St. Joseph School and completed his philosophical and theological formation at the Jesuit-run San Jose Seminary.
 From 1981 to 1984, he took his licentiate in theology at the Angelicum in Rome.

 Ministry

-He was ordained to the priesthood on March 19, 1977, for the Archdiocese of Manila.
-There, he served as Assistant Parish Priest (1977) of San Isidro Labrador Parish in Pasay, Spiritual Director (1977–1979) at the San Pablo Regional Seminary in Baguio City, Director of the Pre-College Department of the San Carlos Seminary (1979–1981), Professor of Theology (1985–1988) at the San Carlos Seminary, Rector (1988–1994) of the Holy Apostles Senior Seminary, and Rector (1994–1997) of the Pontificio Collegio Filippino.
+Mercado was ordained to the priesthood on March 19, 1977, for the Archdiocese of Manila.
+There, he served as Assistant Parish Priest of San Isidro Labrador Parish in Pasay (1977), Spiritual Director at the San Pablo Regional Seminary in Baguio (1977–1979), Director of the Pre-College Department (1979–1981) and Professor of Theology (1985–1988) at the San Carlos Seminary, Rector of the Holy Apostles Senior Seminary (1988–1994), and Rector of the Pontificio Collegio Filippino (1994–1997).

 Episcopate

-Pope John Paul II named him as Titular Bishop of Talaptula and Auxiliary Bishop of Manila on February 25, 1997, and was ordained on March 31 of the same year.
+Pope John Paul II named Mercado as Titular Bishop of Talaptula and Auxiliary Bishop of Manila on February 25, 1997, and was ordained on March 31 of the same year.
 As Auxiliary Bishop, he was assigned as District Bishop for Pasay-Parañaque-Las Piñas-Muntinlupa (PPLM) District.

-Pope John Paul II subsequently appointed him as the first and founding bishop of the Diocese of Parañaque on December 7, 2002, and formally installed on January 28, 2003.
+Pope John Paul II subsequently appointed Mercado as the first and founding bishop of the Diocese of Parañaque on December 7, 2002, and formally installed on January 28, 2003.
+At the Catholic Bishops' Conference of the Philippines (CBCP), he served as chairperson of the Episcopal Commission on the Laity and the Episcopal Commission on Family and Life.

+On June 6, 2026, Mercado stepped down as Bishop of Parañaque upon reaching the mandatory retirement age of 75 for bishops, becoming the last retiring bishop of the original five dioceses created from the Archdiocese of Manila.
+Elias Ayuban, the Bishop of Cubao, was named as the diocese's apostolic administrator.